-I first posted this page last year before any of us had heard about this darned pandemic.
+I have refreshed this post and am putting it up again this year in advance of American Thanksgiving and Black Friday.
 It’s only been in the last few years or so that Canadians have been joining our American neighbours in experiencing Black Friday, but not on quite the same scale.
 It was a pleasant bit of culture shock to me many years ago when we took a trip to the United States for a hockey tournament during the American Thanksgiving Weekend.
-Today, I am sending my best wishes to my American friends for a Happy Thanksgiving and I hope that we will be able to get together (back and forth along our currently closed borders) very soon!

 Today, even though Canadians celebrate Thanksgiving in October, Black Friday is now an event in Canadian stores.
 I smile when I think of that hockey tournament.
 The girls lost every game and had a great time.
-I do hope that everyone who is out shopping today has a wonderful time.
-Happy Black Friday!
+I do hope that everyone who is out shopping next week has a wonderful time.
+Happy Thanksgiving and Black Friday!

-(Note that this year I will be joining you Black Friday shopping – but online – as we are limiting the number of people in stores and malls in our region, while in the larger Ontario cities, stores are completely closed! – Happy Thanksgiving, Black Friday and Cyber Monday and take care!)
+This year I will be joining you Black Friday shopping – but online – I’m still trying to stay out of the malls to avoid COVID, but I am happy people are able to enjoy shopping again – Happy Thanksgiving, Black Friday and Cyber Monday and take care!)